Services run by the Open Energy Modelling Initiative

 The openmod wiki is hosted on the energypedia server free-of-charge, although the openmod does occasionally contribute content to energypedia in lieu.
 The wiki runs the MediaWiki software but lacks the range of templates (similar to macros) that Wikipedia provides, for example.
 Registering for the wiki requires a short bio and is subject to approval by an administrator.

 The openmod forum uses the discourse software and runs from a hosted commercial service provided by Communiteq.
 Like the wiki, registration is subject to approval and may require that an applicant describe their interest and background.
 We do ask that you provide your proper name when registering, although you are welcome to use a pseudonym for your login.
-The forum is funded is by ad‑hoc donations from the community.
+The forum is funded by ad‑hoc donations from the community.

 Forum posts cannot be completely deleted from the forum history by regular users but they can be disabled.
+More hints about editing on the platform.

 Privacy matters are discussed further here: https://forum.openmod.org/privacy